Instagram: July 2022 updates

-On March 11, 2022, Russia announced it would ban Instagram due to alleged "calls for violence against Russian troops" on the platform during the ongoing 2022 Russian invasion of Ukraine.
-On March 14, the ban took effect, with almost 80 million users losing access to Instagram.
+Propaganda usage

+Instagram has been used for propaganda purposes by a variety of different countries for different reasons.
+The reasons can be for domestic promotion of certain goals or foreign policy objectives.
+During the 2022 Russian invasion of Ukraine Instagram was used for propaganda purposes.

 Statistics

-As of January 7, 2023, the most followed person is Portuguese professional footballer Cristiano Ronaldo with over 530 million followers.
-As of January 7, 2023, the most-liked photo on Instagram is a carousel of photos from footballer Lionel Messi celebrating winning the 2022 FIFA World Cup, The post has over 74 million likes.
+The most-liked photo on Instagram is a carousel of photos from footballer Lionel Messi celebrating winning the 2022 FIFA World Cup, The post has over 76 million likes.

-Instagram was the second most downloaded mobile app of the 2022.
+In 2022, Instagram was the second most downloaded mobile app of the year.